UnicornoftheSea99/Choreographing-Complexity/index.md

 In his article “The Complexity of Dance Choreography Procedures”, Nigel Gwee seeks to define the complexity of dance choreography.

 ## Background Information
+**Complexity Theory:**
+Complexity theory seeks to answer a few problems, one overarching and one problem-specific.
+The first is whether the category of problems that can be solved in polynomial time the same as the category of problems which can be verified in polynomial time through a non-deterministic method that generates possible solutions.
+In other words, P=NP?

+The second, problem specific one is which complexity category does the problem belong in.
+In the case of this paper, that means determining which categories these choreography problems belong in and how they can be linked to help solve each other.

+**NP Complexity Classes:**
+Non-determinism is useful because it allows us to suspend some concerns, such as an actual solution -- for NP, we only have to prove that you can verify a given solution in polynomial time, we don’t actually need to find a solution.
+The goal of this paper is, therefore, not to find particular solutions but to classify the process through which they might be found.
+THe categories, which we did cover in class, are defined as the following:

+- NP-Complete as a subcategory of NP-Complex, composed of problems where an efficient solution to one would lead to such a solution to all of them -- they are all at least as difficult as each other.
+  -  binary responses of yes/no
+- Also within NP-Complexity are NP-Hard, NP-Easy, and NP-Equivalent classes
+  -  NP-Hard problems are often optimization problems related to NP-Complete problems, but with answers more complex than a binary yes/no
+  -  These are often at least as difficult again as NP-Complete problems but no more difficult than any other NP problem (NP-Easy)
+  -  If a problem is both NP-Hard and NP-Easy, it’s NP-Equivalent
+- “This implies that the decision problem and the related optimization problem that have been categorized as NP-Complete, and NP-Hard/Easy, respectively, are “equivalent” from the efficiency aspect.”

 ## Decision Problems
 These decision problems are constructed with the aim of determining not a particular choreography but whether, given a set of figures and ways they can be combined and a few other restrictions, a choreography can or cannot be assembled.
 These problems serve as the base for the following optimization problems, which allow for more specifications.